 Shalini is based in India.
 She holds a M.Phil in Political Science from Delhi University, and has published on gender and pro-poor issues in the Indian and the South Asian context.
 Her work focuses on developing and documenting decent work and livelihoods opportunities for women workers in the informal economy, especially women home-based workers in urban locations.
 Earlier Shalini worked as an independent consultant specializing in labour, gender and social development issues with several national and international NGOs and funding agencies.

-Caroline Skinner is WIEGO’s Director of Urban Research and a Senior Researcher Senior Researcher at the African Centre for Cities at the University of Cape Town.
-For over two decades, Caroline’s work has interrogated the informal economy and processes of informality with a view to generate new knowledge and to inform advocacy processes, livelihood-centred policy, and planning responses -- and to better equip current and future urban practitioners to engage with "informality".
+Caroline Skinner is WIEGO’s Urban Policies Programme Director and a Senior Researcher Senior Researcher at the African Centre for Cities at the University of Cape Town.
+For over two decades, Caroline’s work has interrogated the informal economy and processes of informality.
+She seeks to generate new knowledge, inform livelihood-centred policy and planning responses, and better equip current and future urban practitioners to engage with "informality".
 A key focus is providing technical support to both international and local worker movements.
-Caroline has a long track record of policy and advocacy work at a local, provincial, national and international level.
-She has written policy papers for United Cities and Local Government, the United Nations Human Settlements Programme, the United Nations High Commission for Refugees.
+Caroline has a long track record of policy and advocacy work at a global, national, provincial and local levels.
+She has written policy papers for United Cities and Local Government, the United Nations Human Settlements and Development Programmes, and advised the United Nations High Commission for Refugees.
 She has advised a few national government departments, including the South African Presidency, and developed informal economy strategies for the provinces of the Western Cape and KwaZulu-Natal.
 At a municipal level, she has worked with the South African Local Government Association but also worked with local authorities on informal economy issues in Durban, Cape Town, Johannesburg, and elsewhere.

 Adama Soumaré - Dakar Focal City Coordinator